itzhak0estrella/itzhak0estrella/README.md

 <h1 align = "center" > Hello there!
 I'm Itzhak Estrella and welcome to my GitHub profile </h1>
 <h3 align = "center"> I am currently an undergraduate student at UT Austin, pursuing a Bachelor's degree in Computer Science with a minor in Informatics</h3>
-<h3 align = "center"> I am currently an undergraduate student at UT Austin, pursuing a Bachelor's degree in Computer Science with a minor in Informatics</h3>
+<h3 align = "center"> I am highly intereseted in data mining, artificial intelligence, machine learning fariness, and much more!
+Please feel free to look through some of my Jupyter Notebooks to see my talent and hard work. </h3>

 ---